Automating

 Millions of patients worldwide need acute CSF management to protect the brain and help it heal after TBI, Hemorrhagic Stroke, Meningitis, brain tumor resection, and a number of other conditions.
 External CSF drainage is also a critical step in evaluating for Normal Pressure Hydrocephalus, a condition marked by dementia, urinary incontinence, and gait & balance challenges.
 In-hospital drainage informs whether a patient would likely see symptom reversal with surgery.

-What if each patient not only benefited from a better experience for themselves, but contributed to the future of brain health for us all?
+What if Physical AI allowed each patient to not only benefit from a better experience for themselves, but contribute to the future of brain health for us all?

 Contact us